connorjburton/replay-load-test/README.md

 - [] Evaluate against HTTPS nginx
 - [] Generate larger test data for Rust
 - [] Write Go implementation
+- [] Graph jitter results

 ## Running evaluation

-This tool has been written in 4 (to be 5) different lanaguages and/or runtimes.
+This tool has been written in 4 (to be 5) different languages and/or runtimes.
 Each with it's own `Dockerfile`.

 You will not see output until the end of the evaluation, you can turn on Nginx logging by enabling `access_log` in `scripts/bin-web-app/server.conf`.